arminwinkt/fan-controller-smart/README.md

 ## Work in Progress

-- **Dockerfile (Coming Soon)**: I am actively working on providing a Dockerfile for simplified deployment and containerization.
+- **Dockerfile (Coming Soon)**: I am actively working on providing a Dockerfile for simplified deployment.
 Stay tuned for updates!

 ## License